-ODEON's luxurious finish and deep rich texture is the result of an old world, artisanal technique where a textured felt surface is used in the paper making process.
-Most papers today are embossed to look handmade, while ODEON is a genuine-felt finish paper which makes it very strong and durable, yet soft and flexible, where even the 130# single-thick cover folds with ease.
-ODEON performs beautifully on press making it the perfect choice for projects from luxury packaging and hang tags to invitations and direct mail.
+ODEON's luxurious felt finish and deep rich texture is the result of an old world, artisanal technique where a textured felt surface is used in the paper making process.
+Most papers today are embossed to look handmade, while ODEON is a genuine-felt finish paper which makes it very strong and durable, yet soft and flexible.
+ODEON performs beautifully on press making it the perfect choice for luxury packaging, presentation folders, invitations, hang tags and direct mail.

 ODEON is FSC® certified.
 It is recyclable, biodegradable, acid free, and elemental chlorine free, and is manufactured without the use of metals or foils.